aa01912001/tCodebook/README.md

 ## Abstract
 tCodebook can help those who work under CLI environment create their codebook and provide text-based management GUI.
 In tCodebook, CRUD operation is allowed on your own codebook whenever you want.
 We also provide simple information statistics to show which password is the most and least frequently used in all of your passwords.
-Moreover, the strongess will be calculated on each of your password by our default rules, so you can clearly see how safe your password is and make a decision whether to change into another one.
+Moreover, the strongness will be calculated on each of your password by our default rules, so you can clearly see how safe your password is and make a decision whether to change into another one.